NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 Once the monitoring program has been invoked it will use the ONTAP APIs to obtain the required information from the FSxN file system.
-It will compare this information against the conditions that have been specified in the conditions file (more information about the conditions file can be found int the [Matching Conditions File](#matching-conditions-file) below).
+It will compare this information against the conditions that have been specified in the conditions file (more information about the conditions file can be found in the [Matching Conditions File](#matching-conditions-file) below).
 If any conditions have been met it will send an alert to any of the specified targets (SNS Topic, syslog server, webhook endpoint, CloudWatch Log Stream).
 The program stores all the conditions that are currently being met in an object in an